beryli/environment-setup/ubuntu-setup.md

   - Set the installation folder to the default /home/<your-username>/eclipse/java-2024-03.
   - Check the options to Create start menu entry/desktop shortcut.
   - Click Install all and accept.
+### Configuration
 - Configure Eclipse Settings.
   - Go to Window > Preferences.
   - Navigate to General > Appearance.
   - Select Theme and choose Dark.
   - Click Apply and Close.
+### Usage
-- Launch Eclipse.
+- Launch Eclipse:
   - Start Eclipse from your applications menu or using the terminal with `~/eclipse/java-2024-03/eclipse/eclipse`.
   - Select a workspace directory.
 - Set up a new Java project:
   - Go to the Package Explorer view.
   - Right-click and select New > Java Project.
   - Enter your desired Project Name.
   - Click Finish.
+- Create a New Java Class:
+  - Right-click on the src folder in your project.
+  - Go to New > Class.
+  - Enter the name of your class and check the box to include the public static void main(String[] args) method if you want to create an executable program.
+Click Finish.
+- Run Your Java Program:
+  - Click the Run button on the toolbar (green circle with a white arrow) or right-click on your class in the Project Explorer and select Run As > Java Application.
+  - Your program will compile and run.
+The output will be displayed in the Console view at the bottom of the Eclipse window.

+Note: If you encounter the error "must declare a named package eclipse because this compilation unit is associated to the named module x." simply delete module-info.java in your Project Explorer tab.
+For more details, refer to this [Stack Overflow post](https://stackoverflow.com/questions/53033899/must-declare-a-named-package-eclipse-because-this-compilation-unit-is-associated).

 <!-- ## web dev
 nodejs